 Pay-by-the-mile car insurance offers flexibility and savings for some drivers.
 Find out whether paying for car insurance based on your mileage suits your needs.

 Pay-per-mile car insurance is straightforward: you pay for what you drive.
 Insurance companies' reason for offering it makes sense, too: the more you drive, the more often you’re on the road, and the more likely you are to get into an accident.
 Not every company offers by-the-mile auto insurance payment plans.

 Pay-per-mile car insurance policies use an in-car device to track the number of miles you drive per month in order to determine your rate.
 Your insurer charges a base rate plus a per-mile fee, which is used to calculate your premium.
 Your base rate consists of standard rating factors such as your driving history, age, gender and vehicle type.

-Although it seems simple, per-mile auto insurance is uncommon.
-In its purest form, only two insurance companies provide pay-per-mile insurance: Metromile and Esurance.
-Let’s examine how these programs work.
+Although it seems simple, by-the-mile auto insurance is relatively uncommon.
+Only two insurance companies provide insurance-by-mileage in its purest form: Metromile and Esurance.
+Let’s take a look at how these programs work.

 In addition to charging you based on the number of miles you drive, Metromile charges a monthly base fee.
 The base rate is determined by a driver's profile, so it’s hard to give an accurate estimate of Metromile rates.
 Because the number of miles you drive per month may vary, your bill may change by the month.